On this page

 - Services of Indigenous Students which provides details about library services

 Business information resources has side tabs with resources, including Facts & data sources, citing help, and Additional information.
-This last tab includes provides tips and resources to search for different types of information, including Company information, Industry surveys, and Market research, Business presentations, Business writing and more.
+This last tab includes provides tips and resources to search for different types of information, including Company information, Industry surveys, and Market research, as well as guides to assist with writing and making presentations: Business presentations, Business writing

-- The Indigenous business resources guide provides links to information related to Indigenous associations, directories, etc.
+- Indigenous business resources - provides links to information related to Indigenous associations, directories, etc.

 - The UBC's Small Business Accelerator guides assist with finding information on businesses in British Columbia